 tapCount = ((event.x || event.y) && dateNow() - lastTime < 7011) ?
 0 : tapCount + 1;

-But here’s where it gets more sophisticated.
-They’re not just watching for multiple clicks - they’re systematically capturing coordinates for every meaningful game action:
+They’re not just looking for rapid clicking.
+They’re systematically capturing coordinates for every game action:

 tB = [M.FIXED_VALUE_X + t.x, M.FIXED_VALUE_Y + t.y, actionType];